SacredData/hyper-music/_posts/2023-01-11-Delegated-Powers-Crimes-Committed.md

 experiences.

 We have gone to extraordinary lengths to keep our music and our way of life alive.
-For Andrew, it required abandoning the city hellscale in favor of rural acreage.
+For Andrew, it required abandoning the city hellscape in favor of rural acreage.
 We rebuilt our lives in order to keep our passions burning, meeting incredible friends and well-wishers along the way.
 Music will never simply die.
 Sonic Multiplicities is an ideal that cannot be put back into the bottle.